-AUSTIN, Tex. - Texas media groups interested in "freedom of information" met with Attorney General John Hill this week to discuss his opinion that police officers' arrest and offense reports are confidential under an exception to the new Texas open records

-The quasi-judicial hearing was held because legislative leaders who supported the open records law said it was not their intention to allow police departments to keep arrest and offense reports
+AUSTIN, 1ex. - Texas media groups interested in "freedom of information" met with Attorney General John Hill this week to discuss his opinion that police officers' arrest and offense reports are confidential under an exception to the new Texas open records the quasi-judicial hearing was held because legislative. leaders who supported the open records law said it was not their intention to allow police departments to keep arrest and offense reports closing Original sponsor of the amendment to the open records law that would close police records was Col. Wilson Speir, director of the Department of Public Safety

 Representatives of the Texas Joint Media committee were meeting with their attorneys to prepare statements for Attorney General Hill.
-Members of the committee include the Texas Press Association, Texas Daily Newspaper Association, Texas Association of Broadcasters, Texas Associated Press Managing Editors, Sigma Delta Chi, American Society of Newspaper Editors and Texas Press Women.
+Members of the committee include the Texas Press Association Icxas Daily Newspaper Association, Texas Association of Broadcasters, Texas Associated Press Managing I ditors, Sigma Delta Chi, American Society of News paper Editors and Texas Press puvider amendments to this legislation for the next Texas legislature," stated Glenn Sedam, Texas Press Association vice president and legislative chairman